 Delhi estimates that the attacks on Indian diplomatic establishments in Afghanistan were in reality ISI covert operations.
 This was a smart ploy on ISI’s part, since these attacks also ensured that Delhi had a closed mind on the Taliban.

 In sum, reading the tea leaves in India-Afghan-Pakistani equations is never easy, but Ghani’s visit suggests that Delhi fine-tuned its ‘engagement-cum-detachment’ approach to the Afghan problem.
 There are several reasons for saying so.

-Second, Delhi has no reason to fear a replay scenario of mid-nineties when Pakistani military and ISI blatantly moved into Afghan territory to pitchfork Taliban into power in Kabul.
-Pakistan had enjoyed tacit acquiescence of Washington at that time, since the interests of Big Oil were involved.
+Second, Delhi has no reason to fear a replay scenario of the mid-nineties when Pakistani military and ISI blatantly moved into Afghan territory to pitchfork the Taliban into power in Kabul.
+Pakistan had enjoyed the tacit acquiescence of Washington at that time, since the interests of Big Oil were involved.

 Whereas, geopolitical reality today is that another Pakistani invasion and takeover in Kabul will not be acceptable to the international community — including, arguably, for Pakistan’s ‘all-weather friend’ China — and will also be resisted militarily with organized force and advanced weaponry.

 Besides, it is one thing for the ISI to keep its Afghan proxies on tight leash during an insurgency stage-managed from Pakistani soil, but it is another thing to manipulate them once they are safely ensconced in power in Kabul.